seaside1/jrule/README.md

 ```

 ``
-I then extend the rule from my Java Rules file:
+We then extend the rule from the Java Rules file:

 ```java
 package org.openhab.binding.jrule.rules.user;